 You've Been Warned: Retiring In This State Could Cost You

-While saving for your retirement can be difficult, especially in the face of inflation and increasing prices, there are things you can consider ahead of time to better prepare you for your lifestyle after retirement.
+While saving for retirement can be difficult, especially in the face of inflation and increasing prices, there are things you can consider ahead of time to better prepare you for your lifestyle after retirement.
 Perhaps one of the biggest considerations you should factor in is where you will live.
 While you might have originally planned on staying in whatever state you worked in, housing and cost-of-living increases could make it worth considering a move.

 New York state